V4Fire/DevTools/packages/devtools-core/src/components/directives/highlight/README.md

 # components/directives/highlight

 This directive highlights a matching child in context of a component with `iSearch` trait.
-Any parent component implementing the `iSearch` trait will be used as search engine to highlight elements with this directive.
+Closest parent component implementing the `iSearch` trait will be used as search engine to highlight elements with this directive.

 ## Usage